fernandoPalluzzi/SEMgraph/SEMtree/README.md

 *R code corresponding author: **Barbara Tarantino** (barbara.tarantino@unipv.it)*

-This project contains the following data and files that can be used to reproduce the analysis of the manuscript.
+This section contains R code and data for the SEMtree project reproducibility.
 The folder structure can be summarised as follows:

 ./code/: